ankurkumar-ml/ankurkumar-ml.github.io/README.md

 # Data-Science-Portfolio
 This repository is perceived as a data science portfolio.
 It contains information about my data science projects that i have completed for self learning.

-Curious to know about me more - Go to my [LinkedinProfile](https://www.linkedin.com/in/ankurkumar99).
+Curious to know about me more - Go to my [Linkedin Profile](https://www.linkedin.com/in/ankurkumar99).

 ## Deep Learning Projects
 1. [Face Mask Detection](https://www.kaggle.com/ankur561999/face-mask-detection) - A deep learning model to detect whether a person is wearing mask or not.
 Model is trained using 50 layer ResNet with Keras and achieved 95.95% accuracy on validation set.